raspberrypilearning/music-player/en/step_5.md

 --- task ---

-Using the Music blocks menu, drag out a `stop melody all` block.
+Using the Music blocks menu, drag out a `stop all sounds` block.
 Place it inside the `if.. then` part of the `if.. true.. then.. else` block.

 --- /task ---

 --- task ---

-Click on the Variables block menu again and drag out a `set music to 0` block.
-Place it below the `stop melody all` block.
+Click on the Variables block menu again and drag out a `set [tune] to 0` block.
+Place it below the `stop all sounds` block.

 --- /task ---